A morning shot of Lake Windermere showing the stone walling and the stile providing passage over the wall.

 Where fells rise from ancient valleys, and still waters reflect a sky full of change.

-Cumbria is England’s great walking country — home to the wild drama of the Lake District, the quiet uplands of the North Pennines, and the wave-battered edges of the Cumbrian coast.
-It’s one of the most iconic destinations for walking holidays and outdoor adventures, with trails like the Cumbria Way, Coast to Coast Path, and Hadrian’s Wall Path weaving through landscapes shaped by water, weather, and time.
-From walking towns like Keswick, Coniston, and Grasmere to the remote Eden Valley and Solway Coast, this is a place where every route feels part of a bigger story.
+Cumbria is England’s great walking county — home to the wild drama of the Lake District, the quiet uplands of the North Pennines, and the wave-battered edges of the Cumbrian coast.
+It is one of the UK’s most iconic destinations for walking holidays, with landscapes shaped by water, weather, and time.
+Long-distance routes including the Cumbria Way, Coast to Coast Path, and Hadrian’s Wall Path weave across the county, connecting coast, mountains, valleys, and historic settlements.
+From classic walking bases such as Keswick, Coniston, and Grasmere to the remote Eden Valley and Solway Coast, every route here feels part of a bigger story.

 This is where England keeps its wildness.
-And walkers keep coming back.
+And where walkers return, again and again.

 Trails Through Cumbria